cloudscribe/cloudscribe/README.md

 * cloudscribe.Cms?
 I am giving serious consideration to building such a thing, but at the moment feel I need to work on some projects that will generate income for me, and there is still a lot of work to do in this project.

 We are collecting email addresses for a potential newsletter in the future, depending on whether this project becomes popular.
 If you would like to subscribe to this possible future newsletter, please send an email to subscribe [at] cloudscribe.com with the subject line "subscribe"

+If you are interested in consulting or other support services related to cloudscribe, please send an email to info [at] cloudscribe.com.